collaborativebioinformatics/Haploblock_Clusters/README.md

 - Figure out way to look at MHC/HLA/TCR (Minal and Umran)

   Major histocompatibility complex (MHC) on chromosome 6 of the human genome is a highly complex and polymorphic region crucial for immune system function, particularly through the Human Leukocyte Antigen (HLA) region, which presents antigens to T-cells.
 We can extract the MHC variants using bcftools with view functionality, specifying ~5MB MHC regions genomic location(chr6:28510020-33480577, GRCh38), or the bed file obtained conventionally from fasta file with GRCh38 genome build.
 Alternatively, we can compare our phased haplotype blocks with existing MHC variants, using hap.py (https://github.com/Illumina/hap.py).
 Recently Shafin K. et al (2021) used a similar approach to benchmark the MHC region against the Genome in a Bottle project (GIAB) truth set (PMID: 34725481).

+ARGs provide a fine-scale map of recombination events, which is crucial for understanding the breakpoints that define MHC haplotype blocks.
+By linking ARGs with MHC haplotype blocks, researchers can better understand how recombination and inheritance patterns contribute to disease associations observed in the MHC region.
+This connection can refine disease mapping efforts, making it possible to more accurately pinpoint causal variants within haplotype blocks that influence disease susceptibility.

 - Hypothetical hypothesis journeys and figures (ALL)

 ### Step 2: